josefs/meta-paper/paper.md

   programming in meta-repa due to its semantics.

 The core language comes with an evaluation function which defines the semantics.
-The evaluation function is straighforward to write.
+The evaluation function is straightforward to write.
 It is also very useful for trying out the language during its development and as a reference semantics to test the Template Haskell against.